Growing Up with Chinese: Plot

 The dramatical skits (called dialogue sequences) follow the life of Mike, a foreign exchange student, as he begins living in China.
 The series starts with Xiaoming buying an American football in anticipation for Mike's arrival (E1).
 Soon after, we see Mike being escorted by their homeroom teacher (E2), before they arrive at the Wang household (E3-E4).
 In the living room, Xiaoming shows Mike a photobook of his family and friends (E5), before they head outside where they encounter Lanlan reading a "secret" book (E6).
 Later the same day, they prank auntie into preparing dinner earlier by turning the clock an hour forward (E7).
 During dinner, Auntie offers Mike a knife and fork instead of chopstick, before Mike tells them about his family (E8-E9).

 The tenth episode is perhaps a stand-alone flashback, as there's no trace of Mike in this dramatical skit; Xiaoming laments that he's too late for the live NBA game on TV, until his father figures they've got the date wrong, meaning the show will air the day (E10).
 It's now the second day of Mike's stay, and auntie explains to her son that Mike is jetlagged and needs to sleep in today (E11).
 Xiaoming heads outside, where he plays ball with Lanlan (E12).
 Back home, Mike has finally awoken.
 Auntie tells him to put on some slippers, while she prepares some breakfast for him (E13).
 Xiaoming has finally returned home, and the boys are sent out on an errand.
 En route, Mike asks where the post office is (E14).

 Cast and characters

 The show is hosted by Charlotte MacInnis.
-The dramatic sequence section of Growing Up with Chinese stars Tian Yuanhao (田原皓), Wang Haocheng (王浩丞), and Azi Guli (阿孜古丽).
+The dramatic sequence section of Growing Up with Chinese stars Alec Odahara (田原皓), Wang Haocheng (王浩丞), and Azi Guli (阿孜古丽).
 The cast portrays students around the age of 14 i.e. prior to High School/College and were in fact of that age at the time of filming.